-Ten-Year Review: Non-signatory South Korea has acknowledged humanitarian concerns raised by cluster munitions, but has not taken any steps to join the Convention on Cluster Munitions.
-It has participated in only one meeting of the convention, in 2016.
-South Korea abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2019.
+Non-signatory South Korea has acknowledged humanitarian concerns raised by cluster munitions, but has not taken any steps to join the Convention on Cluster Munitions.
+It last participated in a meeting of the convention in 2016.
+South Korea abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2020.

 South Korea has not used cluster munitions, but it has produced and exported them.
 It possesses cluster munitions, but has not shared information on the types and quantities stockpiled.